If you want to sell or supply alcohol in Central Hawke's Bay, you must have a current alcohol licence.

 Objection period for alcohol licence applications

-Once the public notice has been posted online, there is a 15-working-day period to object to the council.
+Once the public notice has been published in the CHB Mail or the Hawke's Bay Today, there is a 25-working day period to make an objection to Council.

 A person with a 'greater interest' may be a resident or business located in the same street as the proposed or existing business applying for an alcohol licence.
 Generally, someone who lives within 1km to 2km from the business applying for the licence will have a greater interest than the public.